CribberSix/QuickTimer/README.md

 An easy to use python class to handle time measurement in code.

 Instantiate the class and insert one-liners (`take_time`) between your existing code to take timestamps.
-Call the `fancy_print` function to print an overview of how much time has passed between which `take_time` calls.
+Call the `fancy_print` function to print an overview of how much time has passed between the `take_time` calls, including percentage of the time passed overall and step-descriptions.

 ## Logic